Determinantal equations for secant varieties and the Eisenbud-Koh-Stillman conjecture

 \subsection{How we were led to these questions}

 For many applications, one needs defining equations for secant varieties to Segre and Veronese varieties.
-A typical problem that arises in applications is one is handed a tensor and would like to decompose it to a minimal sum of rank one tensors.
+A typical problem that arises in applications is as follows: one is handed a tensor and needs to decompose it into a minimal sum of rank one tensors.
 It is natural to generalize this decomposition to arbitrary varieties as follows: